luisabreu/AmaCmdSigning/README.md

 The demo code uses freetsa for timestamping and uses clr and ocsp for revocation status.
 These items are optional and if you're using self-signed certificates, you'll have to add

 ### About the code
 This is demo code.
 You can use it as you wish, but please notice that it should be hardened if you intend to use it on a real app.
+If you want, you can give me some credit for it (though it's not required).
+If you find a bug, please submit a fix for it so that others can benefit from it.
+If you decide to use this code, you're responsible for it.
+I'm not offering any help or support for this sample.